Once you get your new dentures, you start wondering about how to care for dentures!

 Take care of your mouth and gums

-Regardless of partial or full dentures, you must brush your teeth with a soft bristled brush.
+Regardless of full or partial dentures, you must brush your teeth with a soft bristled brush.
 Not only teeth, but according to denture care instructions, you must consider gums, tongue and palate before you place dentures in your mouth.
 This increases gum circulation and reduces unwanted plaque formation.

 Don’t overlook the area beneath denture’s metal clasps.
 Clean it as plaque accumulates here the most.
 And if it’s not cleaned, it will lead to tooth decay.
 In case you wear a partial denture, make sure to remove it then clean your natural teeth.